huggingface/diffusers/docs/source/en/training/controlnet.md

 pip install -r requirements.txt
 ```

-And initialize an [🤗Accelerate](https://github.com/huggingface/accelerate/) environment with:
+And initialize an [🤗 Accelerate](https://github.com/huggingface/accelerate/) environment with:

 ```bash
 accelerate config
 ```

-Or for a default 🤗Accelerate configuration without answering questions about your environment:
+Or for a default 🤗 Accelerate configuration without answering questions about your environment:

 ```bash
 accelerate config default